-The Board Oversight Committee is satisfied that the method employed by the Board of Directors of Croí Laighean Credit Union, of continual reviews of the credit unions processes and procedures ensure that Croí Laighean Credit Union meets all the requirements laid down from a legal and regulatory perspective and leaves Croí Laighean Credit Union in a very healthy state.
 We extend our thanks to the directors, the management team and staff for their courtesy, assistance and co-operation during the year.
-We would especially like to thank the Chairman, Brian Manning, for facilitating our work and for his all-inclusive approach during the year.
-I would also like to thank my fellow committee members, Maurice Scanlon, Sean Fitzgerald, Sheila Flynn and Ann McGilloway for their commitment and dedication during the year.
+I would also like to thank my fellow committee members, Sean Fitzgerald and Sheila Flynn for their commitment and dedication during the year.